National Food Hygiene Rating Scheme

 Important Notice: Due to COVID-19 we are currently unable to carry out re-rating visits.

 All businesses (except those which are exempt*) producing or serving food within the Borough of Brentwood receive a hygiene rating.
 This is the Food Standards Agency’s National Hygiene Rating Scheme whereby a hygiene rating between zero and five is awarded after each proactive food hygiene inspection undertaken by Brentwood Borough Council's Environmental Health Services.

 The scheme is designed to help consumers decide where best to eat according to hygiene conditions and to provide an incentive to businesses to motivate them towards greater standards of hygiene and legal compliance.

 The hygiene rating is based upon three criteria – hygiene, structure, and food safety management.
 These are the ‘compliance scores’.
 A formula is applied to these criteria to arrive at the hygiene score.
-If the food premise is of a very good standard then it will receive a rating of 5, if it is ‘broadly compliant with hygiene law’ it will receive a rating of 3 or more.
+Very good premises receive a rating of 5, ‘broadly compliant premises’ receive a rating of 3 or more.
 However, if the standard is very poor it will receive a score of zero.
 Food business operators gaining low scores will need to be mindful of the effects of meeting a lower standard.
 It may mean that potential customers decide to shop or eat elsewhere where standards are presumed better.